microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0/Update-MgSecurityCaseEdiscoveryCase.md

       - `[Id <String>]`:
       - `[Group <IMicrosoftGraphGroup1>]`: group
       - `[IncludedSources <String>]`: sourceType
-    - `[UserSources <IMicrosoftGraphSecurityUserSource[]>]`: Data source entity for a the custodian.
+    - `[UserSources <IMicrosoftGraphSecurityUserSource[]>]`: Data source entity for a custodian.
 This is the container for a custodian's mailbox and OneDrive for Business site.
       - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
       - `[CreatedDateTime <DateTime?>]`: The date and time the dataSource was created.
       - `[DisplayName <String>]`: The display name of the dataSource.
 This will be the name of the SharePoint site.